tthugy/resume-template-nextJS/README.md

 https://tthugy.github.io/resume-template-nextJS/

-You can check your resume right away by accessing the address above.
+You can check this project right away by accessing the address above.

 <br/>